 Today, no lyrics are sung to the bridal chorus, though if you are observant, you might spy a young lady singing "Here comes the bride, all dressed in white" as she pretends to be getting married.
 There are no further lyrics, though it might be nice if someone were to compose a romantic lyric for this eminently recognizable tune that has graced so many weddings in the past 120 years.

 Note that the BRIDAL CHORUS is often called the WEDDING MARCH, BRIDAL MARCH, or "HERE COMES THE BRIDE."
-The title 'Bridal March' may be confusing; there are other bridal processional songs that are generically referred to as 'the bridal march'.
+The title 'Bridal March' may be confusing; there are other bridal processional songs that are generically referred to as 'a bridal march'.
 (The term "Wedding March" is even broader yet...)

 The Bridal Chorus made it's debut in 1850 as part of Wagner's opera Lohengrin, directed by his good friend and ardent supporter Franz Liszt, a well known pianist and composer in his own right.
 It premiered in the Unites States in 1871, and the UK in 1875.
-There are some church circles where it's use is disallowed, usually due to it's supposed sentimental rather than sacred nature, and that partly due to it's frequent appearances in film and television.
+There are some religious circles where it's use is disallowed, due to it's supposed sentimental rather than sacred nature, and that partly due to it's frequent appearances in film and television.

 In some faith traditions, liturgical music is always sung and has no instrumental accompaniment; since there are no lyrics for the Wedding March (other than the original opera lyrics, which have never been translated or re-written satisfactorily for serious use in English weddings), it's liturgical use is impossible on many levels.